AB-340 Climate Change Biology (10 ECTS)

 Learning outcomes

-This course will provide the students with knowledge and comprehension of Arctic climate change.
-Through a diverse range of learning activities, the students will learn to analyse, synthesise and evaluate effects of climate change in the Arctic using research-based knowledge across natural sciences.
+This course will provide the student with knowledge and comprehension of Arctic climate change.
+Through a diverse range of learning activities, the student will learn to analyse, synthesise and evaluate effects of climate change in the Arctic using research-based knowledge across natural sciences.

 Upon completing the course, the students will be able to: